tfpk/lifetimekata/exercises/02_lifetimes_explained/README.md

 You will need to:
  - decide how many lifetime parameters are necessary
  - name each of those lifetime parameters, and put them inside `<` angle brackets `>` after the function's name.
  - annotate every reference with the appropriate lifetime
  - check the code compiles
+ - think about what region of code each lifetime could be

 You will notice each function has the `#[lifetimes_required(!)]` annotation.
 You will need to leave it there to complete this exercise.
 This instructs the compiler to throw an